cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 "172800s"
 ```

-That's two days, which is too long to wait for CLI tests.
+That is two days, which is too long to wait for CLI tests.
 Choose another value, perhaps 10 minutes, i.e. `"600s"`.
 Update it in place in the genesis:

 <CodeGroup>